bran214/CommonArrayAlgorithms/README.md

 # CommonArrayAlgorithms

-Includes methods for several common array algorithms, such as merge sort.
+Includes methods for several common array algorithms, such as finding and merging.